LaurentEsingle/LaurentEsingle.github.io/download.markdown

 ---
 layout: page
 title: Download
-subtitle: Get vQuery-Free
+subtitle: Get veeQuery-Free
 permalink: /download/
 hide_hero: true
 ---

-# vQuery installation and setup
+# veeQuery installation and setup

-**License Notice:** vQuery-free as it names implies is free to use.
-Before downloading, please read the license terms and restrictions here: [https://vqueryfree.com/license/](https://vqueryfree.com/license/)
+**License Notice:** veeQuery-free as it names implies is free to use.
+Before downloading, please read the license terms and restrictions here: **[https://vqueryfree.com/license/](https://vqueryfree.com/license/)**

 <br>

-vQuery runs in a docker container.
+veeQuery runs in a docker container.
 A container platform is needed to host the application, such as docker or kubernetes.

 Get the image from dockerhub: ***Link will be available starting Sunday, April 25th, 2021***